-People tend to favor organizations and brands in their own area, so using the location-tagging feature for your status updates can be a major advantage.
+People tend to favour organizations and brands in their own area, so using the location-tagging feature for your status updates can be a major advantage.
 It’s also going to make you easier to search for if people are looking for a local solution.

 This is especially useful when you’re posting images or updates from a certain event, such as a tradeshow or industry gathering in a specific city.